Erix-s/breast_cancer_analysis/Proposal.md

 Breast cancer remains one of the most prevalent disease worldwide, accounting for a substantial proportion of cancer incidence and health burden.
-Despite advances in early detection and treatment, disparities in outcomes is often suggested across demographic and biological groups.
+Despite advances in early detection and treatment, disparities in outcomes is often observed across demographic and biological groups.
-Clinical outcomes are influenced by multiple factors, including tumor size, stage, lymph node involvement, and hormone recpeotor status.
+Clinical outcomes are influenced by multiple factors, including tumor size, stage, lymph node involvement, and hormone receptor status.

-Understanding how patient characteristics, tumor biology, and receptor profiles influence survival and risk is essential for improving risk stratification and guide treatment decisions.
-This project aims to explore the relationship between factors predicting surivial outcome amoung patients who have breast cancer.
+Understanding how patient characteristics, tumor biology, and receptor profiles influence survival and risk is essential for improving risk stratification and guiding treatment decisions.
+This project aims to explore the relationship between the following factors predicting survival outcomes among patients with breast cancer.

 *This project starts with a public, de-identified dataset derived from the 2017 SEER (Surveillance, Epidemiology, and End Results) Program,